AdaCore/training_material/courses/rust_essentials/160_lifetimes/04-lifetime_elision.rst

 .. note::

-  Rust reduces this repetition automatically
+  Language reduces this repetition automatically

 ------------------
 Lifetime Elision
 ------------------

-- Most Rust code does **not** write lifetimes explicitly
+- Most code does **not** write lifetimes explicitly

 - :dfn:`Lifetime elision` rules can be applied